Traumatic Invalidation: Hidden Emotional Wounds, Signs, and Healing

 How do we deal with traumatic invalidation?

-To protect yourself from further abuse, you must set boundaries if you still communicate with the person who invalidated you.
-This can involve avoiding excessive contact, being clear about your needs, or not disclosing personal information.
+To protect yourself from further abuse, you must set boundaries if you still communicate with the person who has invalidated you.
+This involves avoiding excessive contact, being clear about your needs, and not disclosing personal information.

 Discover the phenomenon of traumatic invalidation.
 This will help you understand how it affects your life and create coping strategies.
 You can find information about traumatic invalidation in numerous books, articles, and websites.